If you want to buy a drone for recreational use, make sure you know all the rules and regulations first.

 US: Permits and registration

-However, if flying for commercial purposes, pilots still need to register.
+Commercial pilots still need to register before that act is passed.
 They must also follow a different set of FAA regulations, which went into effect in 2016.
 If you plan to sell media captured with your drone, or if you are paid to fly a drone, you are a commercial drone pilot.